kojikawrites/kojikawrites.github.io/README.md

 - Be removed from the production build output
 - Remain fully functional in development mode

+The framework directories `admin`, `api`, and `edit` are always excluded from production builds.
+Dev-only routes declare `export const prerender = false` so the dev server runs them on-demand; at production build time the `excludeDevPages` integration forces them to prerender (a static build would otherwise fail) and then deletes their output from `dist/`.
+Source files are never modified by the build.

 This is useful for admin interfaces, API routes, or other development-only pages that shouldn't be deployed to production.

 ### site.yaml Reference